david-04/shortycut/src/docs/keywords.md

 Websites are continuously growing as more content and new features are added.
 This makes them more useful, but also adds complexity.
-Finding the relevant information often involves visiting  multiple intermediate pages.
+Finding relevant information often involves visiting multiple intermediate pages.
 Each of them takes effort (to find and click on the right link) and time (to wait for the next page to load).
-Navigating in small steps, one at a time, is neither efficient nor enjoyable.
+Navigating in small steps - one at a time - is neither efficient nor enjoyable.

 One example of click-intensive browsing is online shopping.
 Getting the most relevant results often requires multiple filters to be applied.
 Imagine you're in Australia and - with summer approaching fast - in urgent need of a nice (and cheap) pair of sunnies.
 To find suitable offers, you might go through a couple of steps:

-* Open ebay.com.au (or use a search engine for lesser known domains)
+* Open ebay.com.au (or use a search engine for lesser-known domains)
 * Enter the term "sunglasses" into the search field
 * Select the category "men" or "women" (to fit your style)
 * Change the sort order to "price" (so that the cheapest offers appear on top)